• Home >

 To avoid the needless expense of repairing, perhaps back-welding a faulty joint, the following key points are emphasized to ensure quality joints:

-1. Solvent cementing should not be attempted at temperatures below 40°F or much about 90°F. Joints should not be made in hot, direct sunlight.
+1. Solvent cementing should not be attempted at temperatures below 40°F or much above 90°F. Joints should not be made in hot, direct sunlight.

 2. Remove all burrs and chips from any duct that has been cut.
 With a clean, dry, cotton rag wipe away any surface contamination on the surfaces that are to be joined.
 If the surfaces are wet (i.e. condensation), DO NOT ATTTEMPT TO JOIN THEM-they will fail.